-- 20.Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a) Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - b) Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.
+- 21. Using the 5 randomly selected employees/officials from procedure #17 under "Payroll and Personnel" above · obtain ethics documentation from management, and: - a) Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170. - b) Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - 22.
+Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
+42:1170.

 Management asserts the District did not make any changes to their ethics policy during the fiscal year.
-Accordingly, there are no items to report for step 20b.
+Accordingly, there are no items to report for step 21b.